 It’s a good practice to revisit content that’s one to two years old.
 As you comb through your old posts, analyze these factors to see how you can improve:

-• Check all links (internal and external) to ensure none are broken or inactive.
+- Check all links (internal and external) to ensure none are broken or inactive.
 If you find ones that aren’t pulling their weight, update them with new ones.

-• Look for areas to add value.
+- Look for areas to add value.
 Are some sections thin?
 Flesh them out with actionable tips and takeaways relevant to your readers.

 Revisiting older content will ensure you maintain authority and relevance, which is why we recommend working it into your strategy roadmap.

-Avoid these content marketing strategy mistakes
+Content marketing strategy mistakes to avoid

-Businesses across various industries have come to us to refresh and enhance their content marketing strategies.
 Our expertise consistently yields impressive results for our clients, with an average ROI increase of 4.5x and skyrocketing conversions — proving that a well-crafted strategy is truly a game-changer.

 But before stepping in and achieving these exceptional results, we observed some common mistakes.